 In both cases, the twist factor is $a$.
 The unframed Kauffman and Dubrovnik polynomials do not satisfy any conveniently stated skein relations.
 The Kauffman and Dubrovnik polynomials are closely related to each other by where $\#L$ is the number of components of the link and $w(L)$ is the writhe of any choice of orientation for $L$ (which turns out not to depend, modulo $4$, on the choice of orientation).
 This is due to Lickorish \cite{MR966143} \cite[p.
 466]{MR958895}.

-\paragraph{Kuperberg's $G_2$ Spider} We recall Kuperberg's skein theoretic description of the quantum $G_2$ knot invariant \cite{MR1403861, MR1265145} (warning, there is a sign error in the former source).
+\paragraph{Kuperberg's $G_2$ Spider} We recall Kuperberg's skein theoretic description of the quantum $G_2$ knot invariant \cite{MR1403861, MR1265145} (warning, there is a sign error in the former source\footnote{In keeping with this tradition, the published version of this paper contains an error in the formula for the $G_2$ braiding; the first two coefficients were mistakenly interchanged.}).
 Kuperberg's $q$ is our $q^2$ (which agrees with the usual quantum group conventions).
 The quantum $G_2$ invariant is defined by

 where the trivalent vertex satisfies the following relations